 Jason Angell has developed and taught programs for Native American youth and currently teaches courses in American Government and Sociology at Bronx Community College.
 Jason has spent his career working to change policies at the local and state levels to promote progressive change.
 As the Director of the Center for Working Families in New York, NY, he successfully advocated for the passage of the Center’s Green Jobs-Green Homes NY program and Fair Share tax reform model into state law.
 Mr. Angell received a B.A. in Political Science and English from Vassar College in 2000 and an M.P.A. from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 2006.
 Jason is the Executive Director of the Ecological Citizen's Project.

 Jocelyn Apicello has taught high school students in Japan, people experiencing homelessness in NYC, and currently teaches courses in biostatistics, evaluation design, research methods, community engagement, and food justice at William Paterson University and in the New York State prison system through Bard College’s Prison Initiative.
 She is also participating in the revival of prison farms, supervising the establishment of vegetable gardens in correctional facilities.
 Jocelyn received her B.S. in Chemical Engineering from Brown University in 2000 and her DrPH from Columbia University’s Mailman School of Public Health in 2013.
-Jocelyn is Program Director of the Ecological Citizen's Project and Treasurer of the Board of Directors.
+Jocelyn is Program Director of the Ecological Citizen's Project and Secretary and VP of the Board of Directors.